-18.0 UTILIZATION MANAGEMENT
+20.0 18.0 UTILIZATION MANAGEMENT

-The Contractor shall establish processes that are designed to maintain the quality of services, control costs, and are consistent with its responsibilities to Enrollees.
-The Contractor shall develop methods and procedures to safeguard against unnecessary utilization of care and services.
-Appropriate limits may be placed on a service on the basis of criteria applied under the Medicaid State Plan, and applicable regulations, such as Medical Necessity; and place appropriate limits on a service for utilization control, provided the services furnished can reasonably be expected to achieve their purpose, services supporting individuals with ongoing or chronic conditions, identified social determinants of health or who require long-term services and supports are authorized in a manner that reflects the Enrollee's ongoing need for such services and supports, and Family

-Planning Services are provided in a manner that protects and enables the Enrollee's freedom to choose the method of family planning.
+The Contractor may shall establish measures-processes that are designed to maintain the quality of services, control costs, and are consistent with its responsibilities to Enrollees;.
+The Contractor shall develop methods and procedures to safeguard against unnecessary utilization of care and services. may place appropriate Appropriate limits may be placed on a service on the basis of criteria applied under the Medicaid State Plan, and applicable regulations, such as Medical Necessity; and place appropriate limits on a service for utilization control, provided the services furnished can reasonably be expected to achieve their purpose, services supporting individuals with ongoing or chronic conditions, identified social determinants of health or who require long-term services and supports are authorized in a manner that reflects the Enrollee's ongoing need for such services and supports, and Family Planning Services are provided in a manner that protects and enables the Enrollee's freedom to choose the method of family planning.

-18.1 Utilization Management Program
+20.1 18.1 Utilization Management Program